2014 Brazilian general election: Crisis

 Yet in 2014 also began a political crisis.
 The match of this crisis happened on 17 March 2014, when the Federal Police of Brazil began a series of investigations and would be known as Operation Car Wash, initially investigating a corruption scheme and money laundry of billions of reais involving many politicians of the largest parties of the country.
 The operation had direct impact in the country politics, contributing for the impopularity of Dilma's administration, just as, posteriorly, for Temer's administration, as long as many of their ministers and allies were targeted of the operation, such as Geddel Vieira Lima and Romero Jucá.
-The operation is still ongoing with 51 operational phases and splits.
+The task force responsible for the operation was disbanded on February 1, 2021, and integrated into the Special Task Force to Combat Organized Crime (Grupo de Atuação Especial de Combate ao Crime Organizado, abbreviated GAECO), a division of Brazil's Federal Public Ministry (Ministério Público Federal, abbreviated MPF).
+This merger concluded the operation, which comprised 80 phases and generated multiple offshoots within and beyond Brazil.

 The protests against Dilma Rousseff government, due to the results of Operation Car Wash, occurred in many regions of Brazil, having as one of the main goals the impeachment of the president.
 The movement brought together millions of people on 15 March, 12 April, 16 August and 13 December 2015 and, according to some estimates, were the largest popular mobilizations in the country.
 The protest of 13 March 2016 was considered the largest political act in the history of Brazil and occurred over all the country, overcoming also Diretas Já, which occurred during the transition period from the Military Dictatorship to the redemocratization.